TarachaR/Hilton-International-Hotels-Booking-Data-Visualisations-With-Python/README.md

 ---

 ### Table of Contents
-You're sections headers will be used to reference location of destination.
+Sections headers used to reference locations of each destination:

 - [External Data Source Validation](#external-data-source-validation)
 - [Understanding The Context](#understanding-the-context)